vsouza/awesome-ios/README.md

 - [TONavigationBar](https://github.com/TimOliver/TONavigationBar) - A simple subclass that adds the ability to set the navigation bar background to 'clear' and gradually transition it visibly back in, similar to the effect in the iOS Music app.

 ### PickerView
+- [PersianDatePicker](https://github.com/farhad1985/PersianDatePicker) - A datePicker for persian language in swift
 - [ActionSheetPicker-3.0](https://github.com/skywinder/ActionSheetPicker-3.0/) - Quickly reproduce the dropdown UIPickerView / ActionSheet functionality on iOS.
 - [PickerView](https://github.com/filipealva/PickerView) - A customizable alternative to UIPickerView in Swift.
 - [DatePickerDialog](https://github.com/squimer/DatePickerDialog-iOS-Swift) - Date picker dialog for iOS